4 Visual Elements Your Website UX Needs To Get Right

 “Color is a power which directly influences the soul.”

-That probably explains why there have been so many studies done on the emotional response humans have to different colors.
+That probably explains why so many studies have been done on humans’ emotional responses to different colors.

 - Yellow has a cheerful effect